swv293/dsp/03-command_line.md

 ### Q2.
 List Files in Unix

 What do the following commands do:
 `ls`     : Lists the content of the current directory or specified directory.

 `ls -a`  : Lists the files in a directory including the dot files.

-`ls -l`  : Lists the files in long format, including details such as read/write access to individual directories, \n date last modified and size amongst others.
+`ls -l`  : Lists the files in long format, including details such as read/write access to individual directories, date last modified and size amongst others.

 `ls -lh` : Same as above but with the h option expresses size in bytes, kilobytes etc.

 `ls -lah`: Same as above but with all the dot files included as well, due to a option.

 `ls -t`  : Same as the ls command, but is sorted in the order of when the files were modified last (lastest first), before arranging in a lexicological manner.

 `ls -Glp`: Returns a colorised list in the long format (-l) with directories colored differently than files (-G).
 In addition the -p option returns the directories with a / in the end.